Zelda in Tears of the Kingdom.

 Screenshot by Destructoid

-You can learn a lot about someone by asking what their favorite The Legend of Zelda game is.
+You can learn a lot about someone by asking what their favorite Legend of Zelda game is.

 Itā€™s a series so vast and so popular that anyone who plays video games has some opinion of it.
 You have the people who got into video games because they played Ocarina of Time as a kid.
 You also have the people who say Zelda has never been good since it went 3D.
-Even the games someone didnā€™t play can be revealing.
-For example, I considered whether or not I was qualified to write this list because one of us has never touched The Minish Cap, and the other didn’t play A Link Between Worlds.
-Hey, donā€™t look at us like that, we skipped the 3DS game because someone gave it a 6.5.
+Even the games someone didnā€™t play can be revealing.Ā In other words, an objective ranking of Zelda games is impossible.

-In other words, an objective ranking of Zelda games is impossible.
-Yet by the same token, every time someone ranks their favorite Zelda games, the greater the chance that someoneā€™s niche tastes and opinions will finally get the light of day.
+Yet by the same token, every time someone ranks their favorite Zelda games, the more we can talk about a whole lot of good games.
 With that in mind, this is our very subjective, deeply imperfect ranking of the 12 best Zelda games.
-We’re counting on you in the comments to tell us what you think is the most deserving Zelda game we’ve missed out.
+We’re counting on you in the comments to tell us what you think is the most deserving Zelda game we’ve missed out on.

 Destructoid is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.Ā Learn more about our Affiliate Policy